Zemanta/engineering-at-zemanta/4-Code-Reviews.md

 You've changed a file(s) in one of Zemanta's git repositories on github and you want to commit your code.
 Before you do so, make sure you've created a separate branch off master presumably.
 There's no need to create a private fork of our repository since it's more complicated to keep their master up to date with the origin.
 Once you've committed your code to this branch and pushed your newly created branch back to origin it's time to to create a **pull request (PR)** on github.

+Note: Please use the underscore naming convention for naming your branches i.e. `your_branch_name`.

 ## 2. Pull Request

 Creating a pull request on github is trivial and there are plenty of [resources](https://help.github.com/articles/using-pull-requests/) that will explain the intricacies of creating one.
 It's just important to remember that after you create one, you have to be sure it contains just the changes (i.e. entire diff) you've wanted to present to the reviewer.